dave-thompson/qmk-modules/lumberjack/README.md

 ### Firmware Size
 The Console is ~1,200 bytes, Lumberjack is ~950 bytes and Keycode String is ~1,850bytes, for a total of ~4,000 bytes.

-Lumberjack has a built-in lightweight utilities library (`lumberjack_utils.c`) which provides string and keycode manipulation at a fraction of the size of standard C libraries.
+Lumberjack has a built-in lightweight utilities library (`lumberjack_utils.h/.c`) which provides string and keycode manipulation at a fraction of the size of standard C libraries.
 The library may also be useful for other QMK logging applications.

 ### RAM Usage